FEBRUARY 10, 2021

 The Challenge with First Packet Processing

-First packet processing is beneficial for high-throughput networking and security solutions like SD-WAN and SASE.
-However, most first packet processing techniques score poorly on accuracy and granularity.
 This leaves vendors with an unfortunate choice between passing more traffic through DPI – limiting the performance advantage of first packet processing, or executing immediate traffic steering or security policies based on limited – or even erroneous – information.

-Enea’s First Packet Advantage addresses these accuracy, granularity and performance challenges to unleash the full power of first packet processing.
+Enea’s First Packet Advantage (FPA) addresses these accuracy, granularity and performance challenges to unleash the full power of first packet processing.
 It improves on conventional cache-based first packet processing through two innovative features:

 In addition, First Packet Advantage applies service categories to Office 365 traffic based on first packet data alone, enabling ultra-efficient, category-based management of this widely used software suite.

-Performance + Innovation for SD-WAN & SASE
+FPA = Performance + Innovation for SD-WAN and SASE

 Supporting the SD-WAN to SASE Evolution

-First Packet Advantage is also unique in its ability to deliver robust security-related information in addition to application and service classification.
+First Packet Advantage is unique in its ability to deliver robust security-related information in addition to application and service classification.
 This enhances existing security capabilities for SASE vendors and supports product evolution for SD-WAN vendors.
 Specifically, the security-related data enables SD-WAN vendors to enhance their offer with new security rules, to develop firewalls and other key security components as part of a Secure SD-WAN solution, or to evolve their offer into complete, cloud-based SASE solutions.

 Providing a Visibility Safeguard for Fully Encrypted Environments